 CPP Survivor Benefit

 There are two types of benefits a surviving spouse will receive when someone collecting the CPP passes away.
 First, is the survivor death benefit.
 This is a one-time lump sum that you will receive when your spouse passes away.
-As of January 2019, the survivor death benefit was C$2,500.
+As of March 2022, the survivor death benefit is C$2,500.

 Also, if your spouse is collecting CPP and passes away, you will receive a part of his or her benefit for the rest of your life.
 The CPP survivor pension amount depends on a few things: